UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 - Give the area plot an appropriate opacity.
 - Map the `body_mass_g` and the `density` column that was made to the x and y-axis and making sure to specify that `density` is a quantitative variable.
 - Map the island to the colour (color) channel.
-- Make sure to give your plot a title and set the width of the plot to 150.
+- Make sure to give your plot a title and set the width of the plot to 200 and height to 100.
-- Facet the plot by the penguin `species`.
+- Facet the plot by the penguin `species` and display them all in a single column.

 <codeblock id="03_09b">